mtoensing/animated-sticky-note-block/readme.txt

 == Description ==

 Leave sticky notes directly on your website using a simple Gutenberg block.
+- Lightweight and efficient
+- No JavaScript on the front end
+- Fast performance
+- Zero impact on page load times

 == Installation ==